Continuous improvement (aka kaizen) is one of Splento’s Core Values.

 We are building the largest visual content on-demand platform in the world.
 We are planning to achieve it in the next 5-10 years (not 30-50 years) and without VC funding it won’t be possible.

-We’ve made a conscious decision to use rocket-fuel (VC money) to power Spaceship “Splento”, so I need to understand what makes VCs tick.
+We’ve made a conscious decision to use rocket-fuel (VC money) to power Spaceship “Splento”, so I need to learn to pitch better.